 The Romans built Hadrian’s Wall as a defensive measure against enemy invaders.
 The ancient city walls are now a popular tourist destination, particularly among those interested in the Roman Empire’s history.

-While most of Hadrian’s Wall still stands today, in excellent condition, allowing visitors to explore its remains and walk along its length.
+While most Hadrian’s Wall still stands today, it is in excellent condition, allowing visitors to explore its remains and walk along its length.
 Starting on the western side of Hadrian’s Wall in Bowness, it ran across Cumbria into the east coast of England at Wallsend.

 17. Lake Windermere

 Lake Windermere captures the hearts of visitors time and again, cradled within England’s most expansive national park, the Lake District.
 As the largest lake in the nation, it boasts unspoiled waters and scenic backdrops ideal for venturing into the great outdoors.

 Those searching for a vigorous climb or a peaceful day engaging in water activities such as sailing or drift boating will find Windermere a premier destination.
 Locals and passersby alike should take the opportunity to soak in the serene splendor of this iconic English rural retreat.

 See Related: Best Vacations for a Group of Friends

 Situated in the northern reaches of England, Northumberland boasts a plethora of picturesque vistas and stunning natural beauty.

 This area is a haven for enthusiasts of the great outdoors, offering ample opportunities for hiking, biking, and equestrian pursuits within the expanse of Northumberland National Park.

 The region is also peppered with ancient castles, each with its own story, making them must-see destinations.
 On a glorious sunny day, there’s no better choice than to explore the wonders of Northumberland National Park.